dockserver/dockserver/wiki/docs/apps/kasmworkspace/kasmdesktop.md

 # INTRODUCTION

 Kasm Workspaces - The Container Streaming Platform Streaming containerized apps and desktops to end-users.
 The Workspaces platform provides enterprise-class orchestration, data loss prevention, and web streaming technology to enable the delivery of containerized workloads to your browser.
+For more in-depth information about KASM, visit: https://www.kasmweb.com/

 Kasm Desktop Provides Ubuntu Desktop with all available applications from KASM included.
 Individual apps are also available via DockServer Menu under `kasmworkspaces`.